blelump/rust_interview/README.md

 which will be sent to the other instance.
 * Use `POST /messages` endpoint to send the message to the other instance and use JSON format to serialize the data;
 * Spawn a new Cargo pkg and setup Github repository, where you'll upload the result of your work;
-* Provide README.md with essential info how to run it with some examples.
+* Provide README.md with essential info how to run/build/test it with some examples.

 ### Caveats